AliSharkawie/Google-Cybersecurity/README.md

 # Google-Cybersecurity
 self based cyber security course from google

-# this is a summary of my journy and what I have learned in this course
+# This is a summary of my journy and what I have learned in this course

 1_
 Explain how this certificate program will help prepare learners for a career in security